HABITAT LEARNING LAB:

 Outdoor Discovery:

-1. Students explore the outdoor classroom to find a decomposer.
+1. Students explore the Habitat Lab to find a decomposer.

-2. Then they create a food web on their activity page with the plants, animals, and decomposers they find in their outdoor classroom.
+2. Then they create a food web on their activity page with the plants, animals, and decomposers they find in their Habitat Lab.

 Indoor Discussion: